OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/defi.md

 ---
 title: defi
-description: The 'defi' page provides global decentralized finance (DeFi) statistics such as market cap, trading volume, DeFi dominance, and top coins.
+description: "The 'defi' page provides global decentralized finance (DeFi) statistics" such as market cap, trading volume, DeFi dominance, and top coins.
 It plainly outlines how to use the function, its lack of parameters and showcases an example of the function being used.